Skip to Content

 • Discuss problems and solutions during storytime

-• Ask children for solutions to everyday problems
+• Encourage children to find solutions to everyday problems.

 As you can see, most play experiences have hidden opportunities for learning maths.

-Learn to recognize them and use them to consciously teach certain skills.
+Learn to recognise them and use them to consciously teach certain skills.
 Remember to introduce new vocabulary and ask questions constantly during play.

 Introduce words such as: heavier, lighter, longer, shorter, earlier, later, more, less, more than, less than, fewer, extra, not enough, altogether, left, another, full, empty, matching, same, different.